Benilde Blazers and Lady Blazers: Saint Benilde - San Sebastian Rivalry

-This short-lived rivalry sparked when DLS-CSB, who joined only in 1998, met San Sebastian College–Recoletos (or simply Baste) in the finals of 2000, and 2002.
-CSB won in the Finals of 2000, bannered by what is dubbed as the best CSB Blazers team ever assembled.
-With former NCAA MVP Sunday Salvacion, Jondan Salvador, and Al Magpayo, the Blazers beat the formidable San Sebastian Stags and won their first NCAA seniors basketball championship title, despite joining the league a season earlier.
+This short-lived rivalry was sparked when DLS-CSB, who only joined the league in 1998, met the San Sebastian College–Recoletos (or simply Baste) in the finals of 2000 and 2002.
+CSB won the 2000 Finals, bannered by what is dubbed as the best CSB Blazers team ever assembled.
+With former NCAA MVP Sunday Salvacion, Jondan Salvador, and Al Magpayo, the Blazers beat the formidable San Sebastian Stags and won their first NCAA seniors basketball championship title, despite joining the league 2 seasons earlier.
 This marks the fastest win for any new school in the league since WWII.

-However, the Stags avenged their defeat and defeated the Blazers in the Finals of 2002.
+However, the Stags avenged their defeat and defeated the Blazers in the 2002 Finals.
 The Golden Stags, led by graduating players Christian Coronel, Nurjanjam Alfad, Paul Reguerra, Roy Falcasantos, and Bernardo Mercado, swept the Blazers, 2–0.
-Mercado later joined the SSC-R's coaching staff as an assistant coach.
-Leomar Najorda was adjudged as the 2002 NCAA Finals MVP.
+Mercado later joined SSC-R's coaching staff as an assistant coach.
+Leomar Najorda was adjudged as the 2002 NCAA Men's Basketball tournament Finals MVP.

 NCAA General Champions

-As of 2015, the CSB Blazers earned five General Championships, winning three of these in a span of four years, being runners-up to PCU in the 2006–07 season.
+As of 2015, the CSB Blazers have earned five General Championships, winning three of these in a span of four years, being runners-up to PCU in the 2006–07 season.
 They won double championships with LSGH in NCAA Season 83 (2007–08 season) and NCAA Season 84 (2008–09 season).
-The Blazers won more Seniors General Championship in NCAA Season 89 (2013–14 season) and NCAA Season 90 (2014-15 season).
+The Blazers won more Seniors General Championships in NCAA Season 89 (2013–14 season) and NCAA Season 90 (2014-15 season).

 Their junior counterparts, LSGH, won two General Championships as De La Salle College and the other eight General Championship as LSGH.
-As the DLS–CSB juniors team, LSGH won four General Championships.
+As the DLS–CSB juniors team, LSGH has won four General Championships.

-NCAA Season 82 Hosting
+NCAA Season 82 hosting

-De La Salle–College of Saint Benilde served hosting rights for the first time in 2006–2007 season of the NCAA, with the theme "Proud and True at 82: Blazing Beyond Limits."
-Under the leadership of the Sports and Development Office (SDO), the Benildean community flocked to fill the Araneta Coliseum at opening day.
+De La Salle–College of Saint Benilde served hosting rights for the first time in the 2006–2007 season of the NCAA, with the theme "Proud and True at 82: Blazing Beyond Limits".
+Under the leadership of the Sports and Development Office (SDO), the Benildean community flocked to fill the Araneta Coliseum on opening day.
 The number of Benildeans in the arena was only rivaled by that of the NCAA 2000 finals, as the Dome was rocked by chants of "Animo Benilde!".

-The College again hosted the NCAA after one rotation, in Season 89 (2013).
+The College again hosted the NCAA after one rotation, in NCAA Season 89, and again in NCAA Season 97.

-Blazie, the official mascot of the 82nd NCAA season, was created by DLS-CSB Multimedia Arts Student and Marketing Communications Office (MCO) student staff Charmaine Collen Hao.
+Blazie, the official mascot of the 82nd NCAA season, was created by the DLS-CSB Multimedia Arts students and Marketing Communications Office (MCO) student staff Charmaine Collen Hao.